As a meditation teach people often ask me for daily mindful habits they can do to help keep them in that Zen mindset.

 It can be easy to turn your day into a blur.
 You start out with ideas of what you want / need to do, and you set about doing them.
 But the plan doesn’t quite work out so you end up doing two things at once, then three things… and you’re not really focusing on any of them.
 Tell yourself the one thing you’re going to do.
 Do that one thing.
 Complete it.
 Then move on.

-18: Get in touch with your intuition
+25: Get in touch with your intuition

-Your intuition is very powerful.
+Intuition is very powerful.
 Science suggests that people are at their wisest when they listen to that little voice inside.
 Let your inner voice speak to you, and listen.

 Leave a comment